PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # SkillSwap MVP Development Journal

+## 2025-05-03: Unit Testing for Email Notification System

+Today I implemented a comprehensive test suite for the email notification system in the SkillSwap MVP.
+This work is part of our move into Phase 4 of the implementation plan, focusing on testing and quality assurance to ensure robust functionality before deployment.

+### Test Components Created:

+1. **Email Templates Tests**
+   - Created unit tests for all email templates (base, trade proposal, message, rating)
+   - Verified correct content inclusion and HTML structure
+   - Added tests for dynamic content like star ratings and year in copyright footer
+   - Ensured templates render consistently across different data scenarios

+2. **Email Service Tests**
+   - Implemented mock for Supabase client and Edge Functions
+   - Created comprehensive tests for the `sendEmail` method
+   - Added tests for the `sendNotificationEmail` method including preference checking
+   - Covered error cases including API failures and database errors
+   - Verified correct integration with user preferences system

+3. **Email Preferences Component Tests**
+   - Added UI component tests using React Testing Library
+   - Created tests for rendering preferences correctly
+   - Implemented tests for toggle functionality
+   - Added tests for saving preferences and showing success messages
+   - Covered loading states and error handling

+### Testing Strategy:

+1. **Isolation Approach**
+   - Used Jest mocks to isolate components under test
+   - Created detailed mock implementations to simulate various scenarios
+   - Ensured tests run independent of external services
+   - Used controlled test data to verify component behavior

+2. **Coverage Focus**
+   - Prioritized high-risk areas like user preference handling
+   - Added tests for edge cases and error conditions
+   - Verified conditional logic for email sending based on preferences
+   - Ensured UI components handle all possible states correctly

+### Next Steps in Testing:

+1. **Integrate with CI/CD**
+   - Configure GitHub Actions to run tests on each commit
+   - Establish minimum coverage thresholds
+   - Add performance benchmarking for critical paths

+2. **Expand Test Coverage**
+   - Implement end-to-end tests for email workflows
+   - Add integration tests with actual database schemas
+   - Create snapshot tests for email templates

+This testing work ensures the reliability of our email notification system, giving us confidence that users will receive appropriate emails based on their preferences and that the system will handle errors gracefully.
+The test suite also provides a safety net for future enhancements, allowing us to quickly identify regressions.

 ## 2025-05-03: Email Notification System Implementation

 Today I implemented a comprehensive email notification system for the SkillSwap MVP.
 This feature extends the existing in-app notification system to deliver important updates directly to users' email inboxes, improving engagement and keeping users informed even when they're not actively using the platform.